Preventing Opioid Induced Immunodeficiency(OII) in Cancer

 Phase 2b Ready

 Bioavailable, efficacious dose demonstrated in OIC Phase 2 with excellent safety and tolerability: 10-15mg.
 CMC validated with long-term manufacturing partnership.
 IND active in April 2024.
-Clinical drug completed production in February 2024
+Drug substance completed production in February 2024 and formulated in once daily capsules ready for clinical trial use.

 Understanding the Opioid System